 Examination generally includes written exams, complemented by seminar presentations/discussions, project work, laboratory work and field reports.

-The Master Programme in Earth Science, European Palaeobiology Specialisation (Uppsala-Lille), provides good opportunities for a postgraduate education with subsequent research careers, but provides sufficient overall knowledge to meet society's needs of qualified earth scientists.
+The Master Programme in Earth Science, European Palaeobiology Specialisation (Uppsala-Lille), provides good opportunities for a postgraduate education with subsequent research careers.
+Alumni from the programme work largely in the scientific industry worldwide.

 The need for earth scientist is increasing in the labour market, primarily in the environmental and natural resources areas, which are growing strongly, both nationally and internationally.